Virtual assistant

 - SAPHIR Modularis ETW 20 2.5_130_G1 BM – 95149

-Coaxial water meter for flush mounting
+Coax water meter for flush-mounted installation

 - SAPHIR Modularis MTW IE koax 1.5 BM – 95142

-Example of a mounting system for a flush-mounted meter:
+Example of mounting system for flush-mounted meter:

-Technical sheet: Saphir Modularis meter
+Datasheet: Saphir Modularis meter

 Mounting Guide: Saphir Modularis surface-mounted

-Mounting Guide: Saphir Modularis integrated coaxial
+Mounting Guide: Saphir Modularis Koax flush-mounted

-Water meter DN25 or higher
+DN25 or higher water meter

 For DN25 or higher, use the PMK-aquabasic